Coverture: Abolition

 This situation continued until the mid-to-late 19th century, when Married Women's Property Acts started to be passed in many English-speaking jurisdictions, setting the stage for further reforms.

 In the United States, many states passed Married Women's Property Acts to eliminate or reduce the effects of coverture.
 Nineteenth-century courts in the United States also enforced state privy examination laws.
 A privy examination was an American legal practice in which a married woman who wished to sell her property had to be separately examined by a judge or justice of the peace outside of the presence of her husband and asked if her husband was pressuring her into signing the document.
 This practice was seen as a means to protect married women's property from overbearing husbands.
 Other states abolished the concept through court cases, for example: California in Follansbee v.
 Benzenberg (1954).
 The abolition of coverture has been seen as "one of the greatest extensions of property rights in human history", and one that led to a number of positive financial and economic impacts.
 Specifically, it led to shifts in household portfolios, a positive shock to the supply of credit, and a reallocation of labor towards non-agriculture and capital intensive industries.

-As recently as 1972, two US states allowed a wife accused in criminal court to offer as a legal defense that she was obeying her husband's orders.